10 Signs You're Living Outside Your Calling

 Something is off.

-You cannot always name it.
+You can't always name it.
 Life looks fine on paper — job, home, routine.
-But underneath the surface, there is a persistent feeling that this is not it.
+But underneath, there is a persistent feeling that this is not it.
 That you are going through motions someone else choreographed.

 That feeling has a name: misalignment.
-And these are the signs.
+Here are the signs.

 1. You Feel Chronically Unfulfilled

 Not occasionally dissatisfied — chronically empty.
-The promotion did not fix it.
-The vacation did not fix it.
-Nothing fixes it because the problem is not your circumstances.
-It is your alignment.
+The promotion didn't fix it.
+The vacation didn't fix it.
+Nothing fixes it because the problem is not your circumstances — it's your alignment.
+When you're living inside your calling, hard days still happen, but fulfillment runs underneath them like a river.
+When you're outside it, even good days feel hollow.
+If this is you, why do I feel unfulfilled? goes deeper.

 2. You Dread Monday — Every Monday

-3. You Are Jealous of People Living Their Purpose
+3. You're Jealous of People Living Their Purpose

 5. Your Gifts Are Gathering Dust

-Discovering your God-given talents is the first step toward putting them to work.
+If God ordained specific works for you, leaving your gifts on the shelf is not just sad — it's a refusal of the assignment.
+Discovering your God-given talents is the first step toward putting them back to work.

 7. Your Body Is Telling You Something